Turner Bequest XCIII 14

 How to cite

 David Blayney Brown, ‘London: St Dunstan-in-the-East and the Custom House from the Thames c.1805–6 by Joseph Mallord William Turner’, catalogue entry, October 2007, in David Blayney Brown (ed.), J.M.W.
-Turner: Sketchbooks, Drawings and Watercolours, December 2012, http://www
+Turner: Sketchbooks, Drawings and Watercolours, Tate Research Publication, December 2012, https://www